Spring Lamb with Mint Yogurt

 8. Add lamb back to pan and cover.
 Cook for about 2 hours or until lamb is tender.

 11. Stir in asparagus and peas.
 Replace the lid and allow the heat of the pan and the sauce to slightly blanch or soften the raw vegetables.
-They should still have some crunch to them for a spring-y flavor.
+They should still have some crunch for a spring-y flavor.

 12. Stir in chopped mint.

-13. Serve with yogurt and enjoy.
+13. Serve the lamb stew with the mint yogurt sauce and enjoy.

 • Prep Time: 25 minutes

-• Cook Time: 2 hours
+• Cook Time: 15 minutes

-• Category: Main
+• Category: Main Course